Ficool

 "He and his goons dumped coffee on my brother's bike and kicked it."

 "No, I didn't have the knives you got me.
+Not ruining those on trays like him.
 But I did stab his stupid legs with some pens from a smart kid's pocket protector."
+A small grin formed on Ash's face saying that.

-The napkin had a lipstick mark on it with a message.
+The napkin had a lipstick mark and a message.
 'I'm off Friday night.
 Let's hang out.'

 Ash smirked, reading it.
 He knew too well how Lita felt; he just wasn't ready for a relationship with how poor he was, let alone his best friend, who deserved better than him.